-Alcohol abuse can lead to serious health complications, that can dramatically impact a person’s mental health.
+Alcohol abuse can lead to serious health complications that can dramatically impact a person’s mental health.
 To add to these challenges, it can cause problems in relationships.
 Despite this, an alcohol detox center can help you break away from alcohol dependency.
 When drinking becomes unmanageable for an individual, it’s time to seek professional help.
-Best of all, our alcohol detox Atlanta treatment program helps wean people off alcohol and teaches them to live life sober.
+Best of all, our Atlanta alcohol detox and treatment program helps wean people off alcohol and teaches them to live life sober.

 Alcoholism is a progressive disease that takes over a person’s life.
 Despite the risks for physical damage, such as liver damage, heart attack, brain damage, and stroke, alcohol use disorder causes an individual to become unable to stop drinking on their own.
 Consequently, the body relies on alcohol to the point that withdrawal symptoms develop if the person tries to significantly cut down or stop their alcohol consumption.
 Moreover, some of these withdrawal symptoms are dangerous and potentially deadly.

-A person who suffers from alcoholism requires assistance in the form of a medically supervised inpatient alcohol detox facility to ensure healthy stabilization during the detox process.
-Nevertheless, alcohol detox in Atlanta provides the type of medical monitoring that helps a person safely detox from alcohol.
+A person who suffers from alcoholism requires assistance in the form of a medically-supervised inpatient alcohol detox facility to ensure healthy stabilization during the detox process.
+Those wondering about our detox process shouldn’t hold back their need to recover from alcoholism.
+Our alcohol detox in Atlanta provides the type of medical monitoring that helps a person safely detox from alcohol.
 Once they become stabilized, they can begin to work on the underlying aspects of their alcoholism, hence working towards long-term sobriety from alcohol.

 Alcohol withdrawal symptoms can be life-threatening and potentially fatal.
 For this reason, medically supervised detox proves necessary for those individuals struggling with alcohol abuse who wish to stop drinking.

 Some of the symptoms of alcohol withdrawal include: